pranitvh04/computative-programming-CSCS/CSCS/Readme.md

 ## Contents

-- Well-structured solutions to CSCS problem sets
+- Well-structured solutions to CSCS problem sets.
 - Code written in a clean and understandable manner
 - Organized by problem category and difficulty (if applicable)